 In the initial permit years, the OWSC secured the cooperation of the Monroe County Department of Environmental Services (MC DES) to provide IDDE training.
 Andy Sansone, an employee of the MC DES, presented information on IDDE methodologies including several field training opportunities which focused on inspection procedures, pollution prevention and good housekeeping practices.
 In the previous permit year, the OWSC reaffirmed its commitment to providing annual IDDE training to each MS4 community.
 The OWSC has and will continue to provide resources (GPS, camera, etc.) to assist field staff of individual MS4s with the outfall reconnaissance inventories, dry weather inspections, and outfall mapping.
-At this time, the Town of Macedon has assumed the responsibility of mapping their own outfalls.
+At this time, the Town of Macedon has hired an experienced consultant to locate, classify and map outfalls.